Does Scoliosis Surgery Hurt?

 Written and reviewed for scientific and factual accuracy by Dr. Austin Jelcick, PhD and Dr. Matthew Janzen, DC.
 Last reviewed/edited on February 27, 2020.
 First published August 29, 2018.

 Many patients with scoliosis who are considering ask the question does scoliosis surgery hurt?
-What levels of pain are to be expected with spinal fusion surgery and how long can you expect the pain to last during recovery?
-Despite what many surgeons may immediately tell you, scientific studies have been performed to assess and better understand if spinal fusion surgery causes pain, and if so, how much and for how long.
+What levels of pain can patients expect from spinal fusion surgery, and how long does this pain usually last during recovery?
+Although many surgeons may say otherwise, researchers have conducted scientific studies to assess whether spinal fusion surgery causes pain, how much pain it causes, and how long the pain lasts.

 Pain experienced immediately following scoliosis surgery is described as “severe” and “a challenge for the anesthesiologist.”
-(Borgeat and Blumenthal 2008) The severity of pain is combated with increasing the amounts of drugs used, which may include, intravenous morphineacetaminophenketorolacmethocarbamol, and diazepam.
+(Borgeat and Blumenthal 2008) Doctors manage pain severity by increasing the use of drugs such as, intravenous morphine, acetaminophen, ketorolac, methocarbamol, and diazepam.

 The more severe the acute pain following surgery, the greater the likelihood that it will give way to chronic, debilitating pain.
-Debilitating pain is defined as pain which limits one’s ability to perform daily activities, such as walking to the bathroom or eating a meal.
-Recently it was found that one year after surgery, 42% of adolescents experienced debilitating pain.
+Debilitating pain limits a person’s ability to perform daily activities, such as walking to the bathroom or eating a meal.
+Researchers found that 42% of adolescents experience debilitating pain one year after surgery.
 This compares to only 5% experiencing serious pain prior to surgery.
-Children with a chronic pain rating of less than 4 out of 10 were not counted, and the actual incidence of chronic pain post scoliosis surgery may be significantly higher.
+Researchers did not count children with a chronic pain rating below 4 out of 10, so the actual incidence of chronic pain after scoliosis surgery may be significantly higher.
 (Chidambaran et al. 2017) This is contrary to the common claim that recovery from scoliosis surgery is complete in 3-6 months.

 Predicting Risk for Chronic Pain Following Scoliosis Surgery in Children

-It is often believed that scoliosis surgery is the only option for treating scoliosis.
+Many people often believe that scoliosis surgery is the only treatment option for scoliosis.
 This is simply not the case.
 Scoliosis Care Centers offers a variety of comprehensive, individualized nonsurgical treatment options with high rates of success treating mild to severe scoliosis.
 For more information on the misconceptions about scoliosis please read Are Wrong Beliefs About Scoliosis Hurting our Children.

 References